-We know that children thrive in stimulating environments where they are free to play, explore, imagine and learn and this will be how our Little Owls will learn to fly.
+At Little Owls Pre-school & Reception, we know that children thrive in stimulating environments where they are free to play, explore, imagine and learn; this is how our Little Owls will learn to fly.

-Activities are planned and overseen by a qualified teacher designed to facilitate learning, with forest school and outdoor learning as regular features on their curriculum – we encourage messy play so can’t guarantee your Little Owl will come home clean but we can guarantee they will be encouraged to develop in a way which is fun and immersive using the outdoors as much as possible.
+Our staff team is made up of qualified, passionate practitioners who are dedicated to meeting each child’s individual needs.
+Activities are planned and overseen by a qualified teacher to facilitate learning, with forest school and outdoor learning as regular features on their curriculum – we encourage messy play so can’t guarantee that your Little Owl will come home clean but we can guarantee they will be encouraged to develop in a way which is fun and immersive using the outdoors as much as possible.
+We provide a nurturing environment where children feel safe and valued, while also offering appropriate challenge to inspire curiosity, resilience and growth.

 We know making a decision about a pre-school can be difficult; therefore, you are welcome to book a guided tour of the school to see us in action.
 If you already know you want to join us, click here for an application form.